pagkly/Zed/Investopedia3/Economic Life Definition.md

 ## Economic Life and Depreciation

 [Depreciation](https://www.investopedia.com/terms/d/depreciation.asp) refers to the rate at which an asset deteriorates over time.
 The depreciation rate is used to estimate the effects of aging, daily use, and wear and tear on the asset.
-When related to technology, depreciation can also include the [risk of obsolescence](https://www.investopedia.com/terms/o/obsolescencerisk.asp).
+When related to technology, depreciation can also include the [[risk of obsolescence]](https://www.investopedia.com/terms/o/obsolescencerisk.asp).

 In theory, businesses recognize depreciation expenses on a schedule that approximates the rate at which economic life is used up.
 This is not always true for tax purposes, however, as owners may have superior information about specific assets.
 The economic life used in internal calculations may differ significantly from the depreciable life required for tax purposes.

 Many businesses evaluate depreciation expenses differently based on management's goals.
-For example, a business might want to recognize costs as quickly as possible in order to minimize current [tax liabilities](https://www.investopedia.com/terms/t/taxliability.asp) and may do this by choosing [accelerated depreciation](https://www.investopedia.com/terms/a/accelerateddepreciation.asp) schedules.
+For example, a business might want to recognize costs as quickly as possible in order to minimize current [[tax liabilities]](https://www.investopedia.com/terms/t/taxliability.asp) and may do this by choosing [[accelerated depreciation]](https://www.investopedia.com/terms/a/accelerateddepreciation.asp) schedules.